m1/go-localize/README.md

 __Simple and easy to use i18n (Internationalization and localization) engine written in Go, used for translating locale strings.
 Use with [go generate](#go-generate) or on the [CLI](#cli).
 Currently supports JSON and YAML translation files__

+## Why another i18n library?

+This package aims to be as simple and easy to use as possible.
+It also takes inspiration from popular localization libraries/packages in other languages - so makes it easier to reason about coming from other languages and frameworks.

 ## Usage

 ### Go generate